- Weezer's 2017 song "Beach Boys." Way to be subtle, Rivers.

 - Weezer covered the Beach Boys' "Surfer Girl" in 1993, but it remains in the vaults.
 (WHY?!?)

 - Weezer's lineup includes a Brian Bell and a Patrick Wilson.
 The Beach Boys, of course, were led by Brian Wilson.
 In a subpoint, both bands have drummers with the last name of Wilson.
-Also, both bands have a Carl: Beach Boy Carl Wilson and Weezer roadie/friend/personal assistant/archivist/web man Karl Koch.
+Also, both bands have both a Mike (Beach Boy Mike Love and former Weezer member Mikey Welsh) and a Carl (Beach Boy Carl Wilson and Weezer roadie/friend/personal assistant/archivist/web man Karl Koch).
 What's with the 'K', man?

 Karl Koch excerpts and Weezer photographs © 2001–2002 weezer.com.
 Used with implicit permission.